HIV/AIDS And Substance Abuse And Addiction

 Treatment And HIV/AIDS

 Despite an increase in awareness of and treatment options for HIV over the past few decades, many people still feel there is a stigma around the disease.
 Many addiction counselors have experience and training in helping people cope and heal after receiving a positive diagnosis.
 It’s important to find a knowledgeable and compassionate therapist who understands the nuances of the experience and can help provide peace and recovery.

 I got honest about my HIV status…I have been healthy for the past 30 plus years with HIV.
 My recovery is the prime reason for my health.

 Reach out to a treatment provider for free today.

 Find Treatment For Addiction Today

-If you have already been infected with HIV, it’s important to understand the role your drug abuse or addiction has in the progression of the disease.
+If you have already been infected with HIV, it’s important to understand the role drug abuse or addiction plays in the progression of the disease.
 Treatment programs are in place that can help get you on the path to sobriety so that you can live a healthy lifestyle.
-Through regular medication and curbing addictive habits, you will have the highest chance of decreasing HIV’s progression and living a full, healthy life.
+Through regular medication and curbing addictive habits, you can have the highest chance of decreasing HIV’s progression and living a full, healthy life.

-If you need help finding an addiction treatment center near you, please contact a treatment provider today.
+If you need help finding an addiction treatment center near you, contact a treatment provider today.